Begin your Mississippi vacation! Make your own arrangements

 This morning, after our first Southern breakfast, we'll

-and then continue on the parkway to Port Gibson.
+and then cycle on the parkway to Port Gibson.

 The Old Natchez Trace was a 500-mile footpath that ran